git-davi/axiosAuthWrapper/README.md

 ```

-This will print to browser console if the request was unauthorized.
+This will print to browser console if the request was unauthorized (response code 401).
-Response code 401.

 You are still able to treat this as a normal axios request promise.